SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/*C- Bleeding Path.md

 			- prolonged in type 3 vWD and hemophilia A
 			- heparin
-		- if both are messed up - think of multi factor deficiencies like vitamin K def or liver disease intrinsic path : 12 11 9 8 10
+		- if both are messed up - think of multi factor deficiencies like vitamin K def or liver disease
+		- if normal but see stron ghx of bleeding - check for vWD + factor 13 intrinsic path : 12 11 9 8 10
 common: 10 5 2 1
 extrinsic 7